Updated: 14 July 2020

 However, there is a clear advantage when setting up a Pty Ltd company (with less than $25 million turnover) – you end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
 Note these rates are based on the 2019 – 20 tax rates.

-1. Benefits of Setting Up a Pty Ltd Company #1: Limited Liability
+Advantage of a Pty Ltd Company #1: Limited Liability

 It’s important to note that company directors may not have their personal assets protected if they breach their duties or provide a personal guarantee for a contract.

-2. Benefits of Setting Up a Pty Ltd Company #2: Branding
+Advantage of a Pty Ltd Company #2: Branding

 Branding is an often-neglected benefit for setting up a Pty Ltd Company.